test-moodle/moodle-mod_plenum/README.md

 # Plenary meeting #

-The Plenary meeting activity module organizes meetings following tradional rules of parlimentary procedure.
-It may be used as a tool to teach learners appropriate conduct in meeting or to structure and administer facultly, staff, student or other organizational meetings.
+The Plenary meeting activity module organizes online and in person meetings following traditional rules of parliamentary procedure.
+It may be used as a tool to teach skills to conduct a meeting or to structure and administer faculty, staff, student or other organizational meetings.

-Users are granted the privledges to speak, make motions, vote or chair meetings through Moodle capabilities and roles.
+Users are granted the privileges to speak, make motions, vote or chair meetings through Moodle capabilities and roles.
 The activity maintains a record of motions to provide meeting minutes.
 User actions are logged in Moodle log system.